atmoswing/atmoswing/readme.md

 * The Forecaster: automatically processes the forecast
 * The Viewer: displays the resulting files in a GIS environment
 * The Optimizer: optimizes the method for a given precipitation timeseries
+* The Downscaler: downscaling for climate impact studies

 Additionally, multiple unit tests are available and are built along with the software.
 It is highly recommended to run these tests before using AtmoSwing operationally.